Career Beyond Investment Banking

 Your job as a business developer (part of the bidding team) is to explore territories and venture into new geographies, products, tenders, etc. Read on to know how exciting this field is for professionals who know financial modeling.

 • Job profile: The basic thing about this profile is you need to decide what yields more profit; to be specific, which project will generate more profits than another.
-How would you decide that?
-By using financial modeling.
+You decide that b financial modeling.
 The top management won't give the nod unless there's enough proof that the yield from the new project, new business, and new expansion exceeds the specified benchmark returns.
 So you need to make sure that you have enough evidence and supportive analyses.

-• Compensation: The salary of a bid manager (in the different terms, they’re also called Request for Proposal manager) is around the US $128,696 per annum on average.
+• Compensation: The salary of a bid manager (in the different terms, they’re also called Request for Proposal manager) is around US $128,696 per annum on an average.

 bid manager career